PODSOUBENN/UCI-HAR-Analysis/README.md

 >
 > > Composed of 17 features (In reality, data contain 33 features, because features XYZ are separate in 3 features), 17 function have been applied on each feature
 >
-> > Each observation is an analysis on a fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window)
+> > Each observation is an analysis on a fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window) of the acceleration signal captured by a smartphone weared by one of the subject
+>
+> > Each observation is attached to the subject wearing the smartphone and an action label  : LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS.

 **Reference tables :**